 Registration and rules of the masquerade

 - Sketch (skit) – Short presentation that can be done solo or in a group.
 The time granted on stage is 45 seconds for groups of 1 to 3 people and 60 seconds for groups of 4 people or more.
 If the sketch exceeds the time limit, the lights and sound will be cut off, the participants will be escorted off stage and will be disqualified.

 - Parade (walk-on) – Presentation of a costume made by the participant.
 Participants will enter the stage, strike poses in order to show different angles of view of their costume and walk out of each other side of the stage.
 Background music is strongly recommended and must be provided, if applicable, by participants.

 For the 2023 edition, you can register online or in person.
-Details on the location and date of registrations are coming soon.

 A limited number of entries will be accepted during the online registration period.
 By pre-registering online, you will have a guaranteed place at the masquerade and you will not have to queue on Friday to register.

 IMPORTANT: To register online, you must have a valid ticket for the Nadeshicon Festival.
 By registering online, your place is guaranteed and you agree to participate in the masquerade.
 If you do not show up for the competition without first notifying us, we reserve the right to grant your place to another participant.

 It is important to read the rules in their entirety before registering.

 Registration via the online form is open, click here!